-We use a teaching programme called Read Write Inc. Phonics to teach our children to read.
+We use a programme called Read Write Inc. to teach our children to read.

 We group children by their phonic skills and reading progress and re-assess children every half-term so we can place them in the group where they’ll make the most progress.
-We provide extra daily one-to-one sessions for children who need a bit of a boost to keep up.
+We provide extra daily small group or one-to-one sessions for children who need more support.

 The children will normally complete the programme in the early part of year two.
-The focus the is on spelling, grammar, punctuation and reading comprehension skills.
+The focus then moves on to spelling, grammar, punctuation and reading comprehension skills.